nageshnemo/ArgoCD-K8s-Deployments/README.md

 ## Prerequisites

-1. *Google Cloud Platform (GCP) Account*: Make sure you have a GCP account.
+1. Google Cloud Platform (GCP) Account: Make sure you have a GCP account.
-2. *kubectl*: Ensure you have kubectl installed and configured to interact with your GKE cluster.
+2. kubectl: Ensure you have kubectl installed and configured to interact with your GKE cluster.
-3. *jq*: Install `jq` for JSON processing, if not already installed.
+3. jq: Install `jq` for JSON processing, if not already installed.

 ## Steps to Set Up